OneDrive for Business

-OneDrive is great place to store & share files, as simple as if you would like to hold an duplicate external copy of your file for protection or you wish to access the file from a remote location from a different device.
+OneDrive is a great place to store & share files, as simple as if you would like to hold a duplicate external copy of your file for protection or you wish to access the file from a remote location from a different device.

-OneDrive however is much more, it allows syncing between your devices and sharing with external parties with a permissions.
+OneDrive, however, is much more, it allows syncing between your devices and sharing with external parties with permission.
 OneDrive for Business is particularly useful for small businesses who may share files on a continual basis and provides a similar advantage to a server in centralizing access and versions with permissions for access.
 Office 365 business subscriptions include a 1TB data allowance of storage per user, this is a very large amount of data stored in secure & external data centre operated by Microsoft,

 - Store – Offsite Storage for up to 1TB of files per user